- 1 10. How is online gaming legal in PA?

 Up until October 2017, only Delaware, Nevada and New Jersey had passed online gambling legislation.
 In fact, these are the only states that have opened up legal and regulated online gambling markets.

 Pennsylvania became the fourth US state to legalize online gambling in October 2017.
-The state began the process of accepting applications for table game, slots, and online poker licenses at that time.
+The state began the process of accepting applications for table games, slots and online poker licenses at that time.
 Once the licenses are issued and online gambling sites get up and running, they will be required to ensure all players are of legal age and inside state lines when playing.

 9. How can I get money on and off of legal PA online gambling sites?